 This course requires 14 weeks of full-time teaching experiences under direct supervision of a certified special educator with a master's degree and an assigned college supervisor.
 Weekly seminars are required on campus with college supervisors.
-Credits: 12 Prerequisites: Admission to STEP

 Stillman Orientation

 STI 111: Orientation